telliott99/MyMath/integration-apps/gauss-again2.rst

     \sqrt{2 \pi} = 2.50662827463

 There is also a way to find the area under the curve using calculus.
+(This part repeats what we did before :ref:`here <gauss-again>`, but we will extend it below).

 Let

 .. math::